 - Partner with other private and public interests to build and operate facilities

 - Construct and maintain multimodal transportation infrastructures such as roads, paths, parking, docks, and launch ramps

-- Improve and operate public parks and recreational facilities and promote tourism.
+- Improve and operate public parks and recreational facilities.

 - Port District covers much of the southern portion of Skamania County.